 Reason?
 Because you finally aligned your site with how search engines actually work.

-Diagram showing how connected web elements like blog posts, FAQs, and content types improve Organic Search Visibility.
+Diagram showing how connected web elements like blog posts, FAQs, and content types improve search visibility.

 A visual map of how different content types support a stronger, interconnected website.